himoose/user-docs/docs/features/key-points.md

 - Refresh the page and try again
 - Try a different article to test if it's URL-specific
 - Use manual paste method as alternative
-- Very long content (10,000+ words) may timeout — split into sections
+- Very long content (15,000+ words) may timeout — split into sections or manually past the content instead

----

-### 📱 Editor not working on mobile
-**Problem**: Can't edit key points on phone or tablet.

-**Fix**:
-- Rich text editor works best on desktop browsers
-- Use laptop/desktop for editing
-- Mobile users: generate on desktop, copy to CMS from mobile
-- Alternatively, export CSV and edit offline
-- Consider using mobile browser's "Desktop site" mode

 ## FAQs